JohnTrecker/CutesyLocal/README.md

 ## Front End

 Known Bugs
+  [ ] Modal elements wider than container
+  [ ] Popup doesn't appear in Safari on marker click
+  [ ] Strange button activation behavior in Safari
   [X] breaks when review submitted without user
   [X] Warning: setState(...): Can only update a mounted or mounting component.
 This usually means you called setState() on an unmounted component.
 This is a no-op.
 Please check the code for the t component.
   [X] Warning: Failed prop type: Invalid prop `dimmer` supplied to `Modal`.